 A vermiform appendix in an inguinal hernia, inflamed or not is known as Amyand hernia.
-[Figs. 1,2] It is a rare disease seen in about 1% of all hernias where complications such as appendicitis and perforated appendix within an inguinal hernia sac are even rarer, approximately 0.07-0.13% and 0.01% respectively.
-[1-4] The term was coined in honor of Claudius Amyand, a French surgeon, who performed the first successful appendectomy in 1735 on a 11 year old boy who presented with an inflamed appendix in the right inguinal hernial sac, perforated secondary to a metallic pin [1-3].
+(Figs. 1-3) It is a rare disease seen in about 1% of all hernias where complications such as appendicitis and perforated appendix within an inguinal hernia sac are even rarer, approximately 0.07-0.13% and 0.01% respectively [1-4].
+The term was coined in honor of Claudius Amyand, a French surgeon, who performed the first successful appendectomy in 1735 on a 11 year old boy who presented with an inflamed appendix in the right inguinal hernial sac, perforated secondary to a metallic pin [1-3].

-Amyand hernia is seen 3 times more commonly in children than in adults due to the patency of the processus vaginalis in the pediatric population.
-In adults the incidence of Amyand hernia is exclusively on the right side and more common in males However, left-sided Amyand hernias may be seen associated with situs inversus, intestinal malrotation, mobile cecum or a large appendix.
-It can be accompanied by cecum, bladder, ovary, fallopian tube, omentum or a Meckel diverticulum.
-It is usually an incidental finding during surgery however patients may present with sudden onset epigastric or periumbilical pain with localized tenderness in the right lower quadrant along with a tender irreducible mass in the inguinal or inguino-scrotal region, often giving clinical presentation of strangulated hernia making clinical diagnosis of Amyand hernia difficult .
-It is often mistaken for an incarcerated inguinal or femoral hernia.
-Although often an incidental finding at surgery, preoperative diagnosis can be confirmed with CT scan in patients with a clinical suspicion of appendicitis [1-4].
-The CT findings in this patient shows a blind ended tubular structure arising from the cecum and extending into the inguinal sac.
-[Fig. 1,2] Usually acute appendicitis is seen as dilated lumen, wall enhancement and thickening with periappendiceal fat stranding.
-However, in this case, the the appendix is normal.
-When scrotal involvement is suspected, Sonography is a readily available and safe imaging modality.[1, 2]
+Amyand hernia is seen 3 times more commonly in children than in adults due to the patency of the processus vaginalis in the pediatric population .
+In adults, Amyand hernia is exclusively on the right side and more common in males .
+However, left-sided Amyand hernias may be seen associated with situs inversus, intestinal malrotation, mobile cecum or a large appendix.
+It can be accompanied by cecum, bladder, ovary, fallopian tube, omentum or a Meckel diverticulum .
+It is usually an incidental finding during surgery; however, patients may present with sudden onset epigastric or periumbilical pain with localized tenderness in the right lower quadrant along with a tender irreducible mass in the inguinal or inguino-scrotal region.
+This clinical presentation is similar to strangulated inguinal or femoral hernia making clinical diagnosis of Amyand hernia difficult [1,3].

 Table 1.
 Losanoff and Basson classification of Amyand hernias.